mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 TTN-Fitness
 ===========

-What is this for? estimating fitness of genes in single conditions, while correcting for biases in Himar1 insertion preferences at TA sites based on surrounding nucleotides.
+TTN-Fitness provides a method for estimating the fitness of genes in a single condition, while correcting for biases in Himar1 insertion preferences at TA sites based on surrounding nucleotides.

-Explain how/why to use this command (this all needs to be cleaned-up): normally, with individual TnSeq datasets (like a reference condition), the methods for evaluating essentiality are limited to Gumbel and HMM.
+Typically with individual TnSeq datasets, Gumbel and HMM are the methods used for evaluating essentiality.
+Gumbel distinguishes between ES (essential) from NE (non-essential).
-The former distinguishes ES from NE, while the latter adds categories for GD (suppressed counts; mutant has reduced fitness) and GA (inflated counts; mutant has selective advantage)...
-Quantifying the magnitude of the fitness effect is risky because the counts at individual TA sites can be noisy, and span a wide range from sites with very low to very high counts.
-The TTN-Fitness gives a more fine-grained analysis of the degree of fitness effect by taking into account the insertion preferences of the Himar1 transposon, which are influnced by the nucleotide context of each TA site.
-The TTN-Fitness method uses a statistical model based on surrounding nucleotides to estimate the relative insertability (?) of each site, and then corrects for this to compute an overall fitness level as a mean-log-fold-change of observed (normalized) counts to expected counts.
+HMM adds the GD (growth-defect; suppressed counts; mutant has reduced fitness) and GA (growth advantage; inflated counts; mutant has selective advantage) categories.
+Quantifying the magnitude of the fitness defect is risky because the counts at individual TA sites can be noisy.
+Sometimes the counts at a TA site in a gene can span a wide range of very low to very high counts.
+The TTN-Fitness gives a more fine-grained analysis of the degree of fitness effect by taking into account the insertion preferences of the Himar1 transposon.
+These insertion preferences are influenced by the nucleotide context of each TA site.
+The TTN-Fitness method uses a statistical model based on surrounding nucleotides to estimate the insertion bias of each site.
+Then, it corrects for this to compute an overall fitness level as a

+mean-log-fold-change
+of observed (normalized) counts to expected counts.
 The resulting value (?) is 0 for ES genes, 1 for typical NE genes, but between 0 and 1 for GD genes.